thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Carsten Bormann for help with the CDDL and Nicholas Wood for ideas and comments.
+Thank you Carsten Bormann for help with the CDDL.
+Thanks to
+Nicholas Wood,
+Eliot Lear and
+Yaron Sheffer
+for ideas, comments and suggestions.

 [^rfc-ed-note]: RFC Editor: